-In Des Moines, the ARL is contracted to operate the city's animal control program.
+In Des Moines, the ARL is contracted to operate the city's animal services program.
 This program is a partnership with the Des Moines Police Department and a member of their department serves as Chief Humane Officer.
-The ARL currently operates out of the city's animal control facility and the program is supervised by an ARL Animal Control Services Manager.
-That position employs all of the Animal Control Officers (ACOs), animal care staff, and medical staff, including a city veterinarian as defined in the city ordinance.
+The ARL currently operates out of the city's animal services facility and the program is supervised by an ARL Animal Services Manager.
+That position employs all of the Animal Services Officers (ASOs), animal care staff, and medical staff, including a city veterinarian as defined in the city ordinance.

 - Community outreach/education to owners vs. strictly enforcement to change owner behaviors and improve the quality of life for pets.

 - Free and low-cost spay/neuter services for the pets of qualified, low-income owners to reduce the overpopulation of pets.

 - Low-cost microchipping services to ensure pets are quickly reunited with their owners.